RohitAwate/OAuth2Bin/README.md

 - Configurable with JSON
 - Written in Go
 - No dependencies except [redigo](https://github.com/gomodule/redigo)
+- Docker support

 # Motivation
 The motivation behind creating this was the lack of easily accessible OAuth 2.0 servers while testing [Everest](https://github.com/RohitAwate/Everest).

 Many services offer the Authorization Code flow, but the other flows such as Implicit Grant, for example, are quite uncommon.
 Okta does offer a [playground](https://www.oauth.com/playground/) but they deviate from RFC 6749 by requiring a `nonce` parameter in their requests.

 There are much more robust servers out there, but I wanted to get my hands dirty and write one myself.
 This helps me learn and does away with the complexity that a 'real' library/server would bring, which is unnecessary here.

 # The Plan
-- Support for all 4 flows
+- Support all 4 flows:
   - Authorization Code
   - Implicit
   - Resource Owner Password Credentials
   - Client Credentials
 - Responsive layout
-- Ensuring RFC 6749 compliance, except in places where some things don't make sense for a test server
+- Ensuring RFC 6749 compliance, except in places where things may be overkill for a test server
 - Providing binaries and Docker images
 - Deploying to https://oauth2bin.org for everyone to use this as a service _(not yet bought)_